 Dashboards offer location-based analytics using intuitive and interactive data visualizations at a glance.
-This few of months ESRI have been working around the story of great data being a cornerstone of every great dashboard.
+These few of months, ESRI has been working around the story of great data being a cornerstone of every great dashboard.

-Dashboard data expressions is simply an arcade expression that returns a feature set.
-Using this expression language authors can reconstruct data sets to power of any dashboard elements, and in turn those elements can help form an engaging and informative dashboard.
+Dashboard data expressions are simply an arcade expression that returns a feature set.
+Using this expression, language authors can reconstruct data sets to power of any dashboard elements, and in turn those elements can help form an engaging and informative dashboard.

 Types of Dashboards